Lewis & Clark on

 Journey to the Missouri Headwaters

 With six three-man dugout canoes, plus the two six-man pirogues, almost the entire party could fit in the boats, except that on this kind of a journey almost nobody did.
 The boats were primarily for carrying gear.
 The expedition rarely paddled the boats.
-Sometimes they poled them upstream, pushing a stout stick down against the river bottom to push themselves forward.
+Sometimes they poled them upstream, pushing a stout stick against the river bottom to push themselves forward.
 Much of the time they walked in the river or on the river bank and towed the boats upstream with ropes.
 Sacagawea and her son, whom Clark nicknamed "Pomp" often rode in the boats, but also frequently walked on land and collected edible roots along the way.
-Lewis also frequently walked on land gathering new specimens, while Clark usually supervised the slowly moving boat party.
+Lewis frequently walked on land gathering new specimens, while Clark usually supervised the slowly moving boat party.

 Throughout the plains they found more buffalo, antelope, elk, and wolves than they could count.
 Wild game frequently fell through the winter ice and drowned, then washed up into piles on the riverbank in the spring.
 In one mass of corpses they found wolves so gorged that Lewis was able to walk right up to one and kill it with his spear-like espontoon.

-The expedition also soon discovered the fearsome plains grizzly, which were much talked about over the winter at the Mandan villages.
+The expedition soon discovered the fearsome plains grizzly, which were much talked about over the winter at the Mandan villages.
 The bears were much larger than today's mountain grizzly bears, and they had little fear of humans.
 With bows and arrows for weapons, the Indians frequently lost warriors to the grizzlies, even when attacking in groups.
 The muskets and single-shot rifles of the expedition didn't prove to be much better, and the Corps of Discovery had numerous nearly catastrophic encounters.
 In one incident, six hunters shot at a grizzly bear, but it still managed to chase two of the men off a twenty-foot bluff into the river.
 The bear went right over the bluff after them and nearly caught one of the men before it was shot dead by a hunter on the bank.

 The expedition passed out of the plains into the desert-like Missouri breaks and today's Upper Missouri River National Monument, where Lewis wrote enchantingly of the white cliffs area.

 The Corps of Discovery knew they would encounter a great waterfall, but what they first encountered was completely unexpected: a fork in the river not mentioned by the Indians, with two branches of nearly equal size.
-The expedition spent several days exploring both rivers, and almost the entire crew decided that the northern branch was the Missouri, except for the captains who correctly concluded it was the southern branch.
+The expedition spent several days exploring both rivers, and most of the crew concluded that the northern branch was the Missouri, except for the captains who correctly concluded it was the southern branch.
 They named the northern branch the Marias River.
 Since they had consumed many supplies already they were able to leave one of the pirogues cached at the mouth of the Marias River.

 The larger white pirogue was left below the falls, so the party moved only the wooden dugout canoes.
 Meanwhile, Lewis had a forty-four pound iron frame that could be covered with skins to make a high-volume, very lightweight canoe.
 He designed it himself and had it custom-made at the U.S. Army Arsenal back at Harper's Ferry.

 With a handful of men, Lewis spent two weeks assembling the canoe, which he had covered with elk and buffalo hides that were dehaired, stitched together, and waterproofed with a composition of beeswax, buffalo tallow and charcoal.
 Lewis really wanted pine pitch, but there were no pine trees nearby.
 Unfortunately, the composition separated from the seams the first time the boat was put in the water.
-The seams remained sound only on the buffalo hides where there was a small amount of hair to grip the composition, and if the entire boat had been done that way, or had been sealed with pitch, then the craft probably would have worked grand.
+The seams remained sound only on the buffalo hides where there was a small amount of hair to grip the composition, and if the entire boat had been done that way, or if it had been sealed with pitch, then the craft probably would have worked grand.
 But they couldn't waste any more time with the experiment, so they located some cottonwoods of suitable size and in five days hollowed them out and had them ready for the river.

 Lewis and Clark on the Jefferson River